 To date, Muslim Pro has achieved 45 million downloads, more than 10 million monthly average users and more than two million daily average users.

-According to Bitsmedia’s founder and chief executive officer, Erwan Mace, there were about 1.7 billion Muslims in the world, with Asia having by far the largest concentration of Muslims.
+According to Bitsmedia’s founder, there were about 1.7 billion Muslims in the world, with Asia having by far the largest concentration of Muslims.

 “The Muslim Pro app seeks to meet the needs of this community, providing them with accurate and good information,” he said in a statement.